Skip to main content

 Evaluate Policies

-To use Terraform along with the Styra CLI to check Terraform plans against OPA policies.
-The Styra CLI embeds OPA in a command called vet that was designed to evaluate policies against a JSON file on a laptop or a CI/CD pipeline.
-The styra-cli vet command is provided with list of files or directories in the command line and OPA configuration from the current directory (location could be changed through the command line flag).
-Then it takes all JSON and YAML files from provided directories and runs your system's main rule with each file contents as an input, displays the results, and also produces decision logs like OPA would normally do.
+On invocation, vet collects all JSON and YAML files from provided directories and runs the targeted system's main rule with each file contents as input and displays the results.
+It also produces decision logs like OPA would normally do.
 This can be used for any system-type and cases besides Terraform.
 For Terraform, it is already pre-configured in such a way that you can use styra-cli vet to validate your Terraform plan files after converting them to JSON.